 Rick: You always knew what your exposure was.

-For Part 2 of this interview, see Wizards of Today’s Markets: Ray Cahnman, Part 2.
+For the second half of this interview, see Wizards of Today’s Markets: Ray Cahnman, Part 2.